Via Rail issues temporary layoffs to nearly 1,000 workers as blockades continue | CBC News

 Some Indigenous protestors and sympathizers have shut down a key rail line in Northern B.C. because they oppose the construction of the Coastal GasLink pipeline on the grounds that it would run through the hereditary land of the Wet'suwet'en people.

-Those rail shutdown have drastically reduced Via's ability to continue its service, so the network has been stripped down to a shadow of its former self while the protests go on.
+Those rail shutdowns have drastically reduced Via's ability to continue its service, so the network has been stripped down to a shadow of its former self while the protests go on.

 As of Tuesday, Via said the rail blockades have led to the cancellation of 532 regularly scheduled passenger trains.

-The carrier got government permission to resume partial service on its Quebec City-Montreal-Ottawa corridor, and to resume regular service in southwestern Ontario between Toronto, Sarnia, Windsor, London and Niagara Falls, but network-wide the system is running at well under its usual capacity.
+The carrier got permission from CN Rail to resume partial service on its Quebec City-Montreal-Ottawa corridor, and to resume regular service in southwestern Ontario between Toronto, Sarnia, Windsor, London and Niagara Falls, but network-wide the system is running at well under its usual capacity.

 "Therefore, it is with sincere regret that we must proceed with temporary employee suspensions," Via said in a statement to CBC News on Wednesday.
 "Starting today, close to 1,000 VIA Rail employees will receive a notice regarding this matter."